-Plan your fun beach getaway.
+Plan your fun beach getaway to the best East Coast Beaches.
 Imagine whisking away to the inviting waters of the Atlantic Ocean.
 From Maine all the way down to Florida, America’s eastern shores are home to a diverse collection of beautiful beaches perfect for your next summer vacation.
-Here are the top Atlantic and Gulf beaches in no specific order
+Here are the top Atlantic and Gulf beaches in no specific order:

 Bowman’s Beach, Sanibel FL